 This process of decoding → orthographic mapping → automatic word recognition is not just a one-way street, however.

 As the developing reader orthographically maps more and more words in our language, she develops deeper phonemic awareness.
 The very print itself fixes the abstract phoneme representations into a concrete visual form – letters!
 This helps explain how reading itself has been demonstrated to reciprocally interact with phonemic development.
 This bi-directional relationship between decoding and phonemic awareness is yet another explanation for why strong readers have phonemic proficiency.
-The act of reading accurately and then orthographically mapping so many words and letter combinations has developed their processing of sounds in words.
+The act of reading accurately, and then orthographically mapping so many words and letter combinations, has developed their processing of sounds in words.
 The phonemes in words have become inextricably linked with print.

 Good readers develop it through the process of accurately decoding words by sound.
 Poor readers who rely on mostly visual-only information to recall a word (in other words ignoring some or all of the phonetic cues in the spelling of the word) are not able to orthographically map the words in their brain.
-They don’t have tight sound – symbol (or phoneme – grapheme) connections on which to hang the information they may have just read in a word.
+They don’t have tight sound-symbol (or phoneme-grapheme) connections on which to hang the information they may have just read in a word.

 Jonah is not the only one who is still learning to read words.
-Even you, mature reader, may be learning to recognise rapidly new words, such new medical terms, foreign names, or high falutin vocabulary. 😉
+Even you, mature reader, may be learning to recognise rapidly new words, such as new medical terms, foreign names, or high falutin vocabulary. 😉

 Let’s experiment with this, shall we?
-Try to read this text with some made up words:
+Try to read this text with some made-up words:

 Did you deduce how to pronounce ‘murks’ and ‘yez’?
 Did it take much time?